 Customers, whether they are domestic or commercial, are the primary stakeholder group served by the Group and therefore the services offered are all tailored to provide a benefit or enhance an experience.
-Further detail of the Group's relationship with customers, the support programmes provided and the decisions made during the year is discussed on page 4.
+Further detail of the Group's relationship with customers, the support programmes provided and the decisions made during the year is discussed in the Strategic Report (Employee Commitment).
 The independent scrutiny and challenge provided by the CEG during the year has helped determine those areas most important to customers and what they expect to be achieved during the ED2 period.

-As outlined on page 10, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the ED2 period.
+As outlined in the Regulatory Integrity section of the Strategic Report, engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the ED2 period.
 Given the implications on the Group's long-term strategy, the relationship with Ofgem, the evolving ED2 framework, the transition to DSO as well as the effects of the Pandemic were regular items on the board agenda throughout the year.